-Investors have seen ups, downs, twists and turns this year.
-One lesson from 2021 is that it’s important to focus on what you can control.
+Investors have seen ups (inflation and interest rates), downs (stock and bond prices), twists and turns this year.
+One lesson from 2022 is that it’s important to focus on what you can control.
 This year-end checklist highlights actions you can take to help keep your financial strategy on track.

 1. Review your goals and personal situation

 - Self-assessment – As you prepare for 2023, take the time to reflect on the year.
 Have your goals changed this year?
 Have your expenses increased with rising inflation?
 Talk with your financial advisor to ensure your plan captures your current goals, accurate expenses and appropriate time horizon.

 - Your comfort with risk – It can be easy to want to take more risk when markets are relatively calm, but shy away from it when markets decline, like we have seen this year.
 But it is important to ensure you’re taking the appropriate amount of risk to achieve your goals.

 - Your plan for the unexpected – A key part of planning is to plan for the unexpected, which can become much more valuable during volatile market and economic times.
 Review your insurance coverage and spending.
 Also, take a look at your emergency cash; we recommend having the equivalent of three to six months’ worth of living expenses on hand.